If you’ve ever wondered what it takes to become an Australian Therapy Dog team, Adam is here to share his experience.

 Key moments you won’t want to miss:

-- [01:42] Adam shares that he works as a Social Worker at the Royal Children’s Hospital where Sophie will be joining him soon and that currently they volunteer together at The Alfred Hospital where Adam used to work.
+• [01:42] Adam works as a Social Worker at the Royal Children’s Hospital, and Sophie will soon join him there.
+They also volunteer together at The Alfred Hospital.

-- [03:31] Adam shares what it was he saw in Sophie’s temperament that led him to believe she would be a good fit.
+• [03:31] Adam saw something special in Sophie’s temperament that made him believe she’d be a good fit for therapy work.

-- [06:04] We talk about Golden Retrievers often becoming Therapy Dogs and a statistic Pet Partners shared with me during National Therapy Animal Day.
+• [06:04] We discuss how Golden Retrievers often become therapy dogs and a statistic from Pet Partners during National Therapy Animal Day.

-- [06:39] Adam loves to see the impact Sophie has on those they work with and the sheer joy that she brings to her engagement with other.
+• [06:39] Adam loves seeing the positive impact Sophie has on those they work with and the joy she brings to others.

-- [09:47] Adam’s colleague Sarah chimes in to share how incredible it is to see a child’s face light up when working with Sophie, even via telehealth.
+• [09:47] Sarah, Adam’s colleague, shares the incredible experience of watching a child’s face light up when interacting with Sophie, even through telehealth.

 I hope you enjoy this episode as much as I do.
 Give it a watch or a listen and then let me know in the community which part you found the most helpful!